 3. Use Hyphens to Separate Words

-• Always use hyphens (-) instead of underscores (_) to separate words in your file names.
-Search engines like Google interpret hyphens as spaces, while underscores are not recognized as spaces, making your file name less readable by the search engine.
+) to separate words in your file names.
+Search engines like Google interpret hyphens as spaces, while underscores are not recognized as spaces, making your file name less readable by the search engine. - Correct format:

 4. Keep File Names Short but Descriptive